NicoleLehmeyer/MINITALK/README.md

 # MINITALK

-**minitalk** is a 42 project which entails creating a small data exchange program with UNIX signals.
+**minitalk** is a 42 project which entails creating a small client-server data exchange program with UNIX signals.

->THE BRIEF:
+## The Brief:

 • Executable files: 'client' & 'server'